-- 9. All Promotional rides will be separate and distinct from regular regatta participation and not be run with other than other promotional rides. - 10.
+- 8. The number of passenger rides given during an event shall be predetermined in advance between the Referee and Regatta chairman. - 9.
+All Promotional rides will be separate and distinct from regular regatta participation and not be run with other than other promotional rides. - 10.
 The Referee will discuss top speed with the drivers based on weather conditions, driver's experience and the course layout.